EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 title: My bio
 draft: false
 weight: 1
+summaryLength = 5 # Set to the desired number of lines

 ---

 My name is Ehsan.
 It is pronounced as [eh sa:n] in IPA and written as احسان in Persian/Farsi.
 Wrong pronunciation that I have heard for my name: [i:za:n], and wrong spelling: Eshan!